 All of the fatal drowning accidents which occurred in public or private pools did not have lifejacket involvements listed in their Coroner's reports or OCCO case files.
 This underlines the fact that lifejackets are still considered largely for use in outdoor and/or natural bodies of water.
 As a result, their presence or absence is seldom mentioned in files and reports on drowning cases.
 It should be the swimming ability of the child, not where they swim, which dictates their use of a personal flotation device.
-It is important that the use of lifejackets and personal flotation devices is promoted to children and parents and that complete records are kept regarding their use or misuse in fatal drowning accidents.
+It is important that the use of lifejackets are kept regarding their use or misuse in fatal drowning accidents.
 More than half the drowning deaths involved supervision issues.
 It is recommended that preventative programs continue to stress the importance and definition of active supervision to parents and caretakers.